This blog may contain affiliate links. Read our disclosure policy for more info.

 There are plenty of places where you can see manta rays in Costa Rica, including Tortuga Island, Blanco Nature Reserve, Osa Peninsula, Coco Island, and the waters around Las Catalinas.

 I loved seeing manta rays while scuba diving around the Nicoya Peninsula.
-I’ve been diving all around the world and the dive sites here are amazing!
+I’ve been diving all around the world and the dive sites in Costa Rica are amazing!
 It’s best to stay in Santa Teresa if you want to dive around here.
 Visit sometime between January to April for the best chance of seeing huge manta rays.